 Continuing Education Our herbal conferences provide opportunities for continuing education (CE, PDA, CEU, CNE, CME) in areas such as naturopathic medicine, integrative medicine, complementary medicine, holistic medicine, functional medicine and more.

-For specific CE credits and hours for upcoming events please see the dedicated pages for naturopaths (naturopathic doctors), acupuncturists and nurses for each event.
+For specific CE credits and hours for distance learning, please see the dedicated pages for naturopaths (naturopathic doctors)and nurses.
+Distance learning for acupuncturists is not available at this time, but we do offer PDA (acupuncture credits) for our live events.

 Christopher Hobbs is a fourth-generation internationally known herbalist, licensed acupuncturist, author, clinician, botanist, mycologist and research scientist with over 35 years of experience with herbal medicine.
 Here he talks about his intensive at Medicines from the Earth on June 5 titled “Treating Infections with Natural Medicines—An Integrative and Cross-Cultural Approach”